 If you try to compensate for your deeper voice by constricting your throat, the result will sound pinched.
-Think Pee Wee Herman or Kermit the Frog – again, not who you want to emulate!
+Think Pee Wee Herman or Kermit the Frog.
+Again, probably not the effect you’re going for!

 Avoiding these mistakes is the first step towards achieving a passable feminine voice

-The good news is that you CAN achieve a passable feminine if you use the right techniques.
+The good news is that you CAN achieve a passable feminine voice – if you have the right tools and strategy.

-I’ll be talking more about voice feminization in future posts.
-Before I do that, I’d love to understand how important this issue is for you.
+P.S.
+Before you go, be sure to take my voice feminization poll below.
+I’d love to know how important this issue is for you.